Polyethylene Environmental Friendliness Increased at KBSU

 The researchers proposed a magnesium-based additive that does not contain harmful components.
 When polyethylene with this additive is burned, toxic melt droplets are not formed, and the amount of smoke is reduced.
 This makes the material less dangerous to human health and the environment.

-The introduction of the additive into plastic is carried out using standard industrial equipment used for the production and processing of polymer composites, which simplifies its integration into production.
+The introduction of the additive into the plastic is carried out using standard industrial equipment used for the production and processing of polymer composites, which simplifies its integration into production.

 Timur Borukaev, author and project manager, professor of the Department of Organic Chemistry and High-Molecular Compounds of KBSU